Monday, December 28, 2015 | Virginia Beach, VA

-Electronic Systems, Inc. (ESI) delivers market-leading technology solutions, exceptional service and consulting expertise to businesses and organizations in Virginia, Metro DC, Maryland and North Carolina.
+Electronic Systems, Inc. (ESI) delivers market-leading technology solutions, exceptional service and consulting expertise to businesses and organizations across Virginia.
 Founded in 1980, ESI is today the Mid-Atlantic region's largest provider of customized, scalable, end-to-end information technology and document technology solutions.

 ESI customers enjoy the benefits of a local partner for personalized service, plus world-class products and the most comprehensive technology solutions available today.
-Headquartered in Virginia Beach, Virginia, ESI has offices in Hampton, Richmond, Charlottesville, Lynchburg, Roanoke, Northern Virginia / DC, Columbia, Maryland and Elizabeth City, North Carolina.
+Headquartered in Virginia Beach, Virginia, ESI has offices in Hampton, Richmond, Roanoke, and Chantilly.

-ESI is a wholly owned subsidiary of Global Imaging Systems, a Xerox Company.
+ESI is a wholly owned subsidiary of Xerox Business Solutions.
 For more information, visit www.esi.net.